alphaeron/congen/k8s/base/README.md

 # Base Kubernetes Resources

-This directory contains the base Kubernetes resources that are shared across all environments (local, staging, production).
+This directory contains the base Kubernetes resources that are shared across all environments (local, local-persist, staging, production).

 ## Overview